notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/12-Cloud-Monitoring.md

 ### AWS X-Ray advantages

 - The X-Ray advantages is to So, the X-Ray advantages,
-  - is to do troubleshooting of the performance through the bottlenecks
+  - Is to do troubleshooting of the performance through the bottlenecks
-  - or to understand the dependencies in a microservice architecture, because they're all connected as you saw in the previous graph
+  - Or to understand the dependencies in a microservice architecture, because they're all connected as you saw in the previous graph
-  - We can pinpoint a service issue with tracing
+  - You can pinpoint a service issue with tracing
-  - We can review a specific request behavior
+  - You can review a specific request behavior
-  - find the errors and exceptions for that request
+  - Find the errors and exceptions for that request
-  - We can know if we're meeting or not our service-level agreement, or SLA, meaning are we replying on time for all the requests
+  - You can know if you are meeting service-level agreement (SLA) or not.
+Meaning are we replying on time for all the requests
-  - And if we're being throttled, if we're being slowed down, where is it happening, in which service?
+  - If we're being throttled, if we're being slowed down, where is it happening, in which service?
-  - And finally, what or which users are going to be impacted by these outages
+  - Finally, what or which users are going to be impacted by these outages
 - So, X-Ray really is great when you see, distributed tracing, troubleshooting, and you want to have a service graph

 ## Amazon CodeGuru

 - Amazon CodeGuru is a ML-powered service that will do two things.
-Number one is **automated code reviews**, and number two is **application performance recommendations**.
+  - Number one is **automated code reviews**, and
+  - Number two is **application performance recommendations**
-- When developers push outheir code, there is usually another developer that does a code review.
+- When developers push out their code, there is usually another developer that does a code review.
 - Then when the code is deployed into production, you need to be able to monitor the performance of your code, and maybe you'll detect bugs by looking at the performance.
 CodeGuru does that in an automated fashion

   ![CODE GURU](../images/CodeGuru.PNG)

 - Provides two functionalities
   - **CodeGuru Reviewer:** CodeGuru Reviewer is here to do automated code reviews with static code analysis (development).
-That means when you deploy your code onto a repository, for example, CodeCommit or GitHub,then the CodeGuru can have a look at all the lines of code and then can give you actionable recommendations in case it detects a bug or a memory leak or something that it has seen before.
+That means when you deploy your code onto a repository, for example, CodeCommit or GitHub, then the CodeGuru can have a look at all the lines of code and then can give you actionable recommendations in case it detects a bug or a memory leak or something that it has seen before.
 Because of this machine learning capability, it can detect bugs before even other reviewers detect them, which is very helpful
   - **CodeGuru Profiler:** CodeGuru Profiler is going to be here to give you visibility/recommendations about your application performance during runtimes or in production.
-When you build and test your application, CodeGuru Profiler is already going to detect and optimize the expensive lines of code pre-production.
+When you build and test your application, CodeGuru Profiler is already going to detect and optimize the expensive lines of code in pre-production.
 And then when you deploy your application, you're going to measure your application in real time, and CodeGuru Profiler, yet again, is going to identify performance and cost improvements in production and give you these recommendations directly in your code

 ### Amazon CodeGuru Reviewer